 Tuition for students in the comprehensive residential program is:

 - $6,950 for the six-week Bridge to College Summer Orientation

-- $5,900 per month, during the summer, for currently enrolled students who wish to take summer classes, or participate in the Internship Program.
+- $6,100 per month, during the summer, for currently enrolled students who wish to take summer classes or participate in the Internship Program.

 *Please Note: A $2,500 non-refundable Enrollment Fee secures a student’s space, upon acceptance.
 This fee is not applied to tuition or deposits.

-Our goal is for costs to decline as students move toward independence, as some supports are no longer necessary.
-We provide non-residential transitional support via Connections for students who demonstrate that capability, after they complete their residency with us.
+We provide community-based non-residential transitional support via Connections for students who demonstrate the capability for increased independence only after they complete their residency with us.

 The cost of Connections is:

 - $13,800 per semester for the first two years.